christiangeissler/driftapi/README.md

 1) a MongoDB server running a database
 2) the fastapi server with the driftapi and the backend logic
-3) a streamlit server that offers the scoreboard.
+3) a streamlit server that offers the scoreboard (the racedisplay service)

 After that, visit localhost:8080 to see the scoreboard or localhost:8001/docs to view the api.